lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ---
 layout: post
-title: "Solving a Complex iOS TableView Using VIPER"
+title: "Solving a Complex UITableView Using VIPER"
 date: 2017-06-09
 ---